 * A min. booking of 3–hour sessions will apply to schools beyond Brisbane TransLink Zone 10

-* Per diems, airfares, and accommodation costs will also apply for schools in regional Queensland, interstate and abroad.
+* Per diems, airfares, and accommodation costs will also apply for schools in regional Queensland, interstate (plus 10%) and abroad (by negotiation).

 Youth Productions: Directing Residencies